Facebook, Microsoft, and others launch Deepfake Detection Challenge

 Staring today, competitors who register can download the corpus to train deepfake-detecting AI models.
 Once they’ve finalized their design, they submit code into a black box validation environment, which hosts a mechanism that scores the model’s effectiveness against test sets.
 Entrants don’t need to share their models in order to participate, but they must agree to open-source their work to be eligible for the challenge prizes.
 In any case, they retain rights to their systems trained on the training data set.

-The Deepfake Detection Challenge is facilitated and overseen by the Partnership on AI’s Steering Committee on AI and Media Integrity, which is made up of a coalition of organizations including Facebook, human rights nonprofit WITNESS, Microsoft, and others in civil society and the technology, media, and academic communities.
+The Deepfake Detection Challenge is facilitated and overseen by the Partnership on AI’s Steering Committee on AI and Media Integrity, which is made up of a coalition of organizations including Facebook, human rights nonprofit Witness, Microsoft, and others in civil society and the technology, media, and academic communities.
 It’s currently slated run through the end of March 2020.

 “It is inspiring to see the commitment from partners across multiple areas, including industry, academia, civil society, and media, and how they came together over many months to create the challenge,” said Irina Kofman, the Facebook AI director and business lead managing the challenge.
-“Each brought insights from their respective area and allowed us to consider a broad range of viewpoints … By bringing the community together and fostering collaboration we hope that we can enable accelerated progress in this space.”
+“Each brought insights from their respective area and allowed us to consider a broad range of viewpoints … By bringing the community together and fostering collaboration, we hope that we can enable accelerated progress in this space.”

-The challenge’s launch comes after the release of a large corpus of visual deepfakes produced in collaboration with Jigsaw, the Google’s internal technology incubator, which were incorporated into a benchmark freely available to researchers for synthetic video detection system development.
+The challenge’s launch comes after the release of a large corpus of visual deepfakes produced in collaboration with Jigsaw, Google’s internal technology incubator, which was incorporated into a benchmark freely available to researchers for synthetic video detection system development.
 Earlier in the year, Google made public a data set of speech containing phrases spoken by the company’s text-to-speech models, as part of the AVspoof 2019 competition to develop systems that can distinguish between real and computer-generated speech.

 “We know there will not be a simple and conclusive technical solution to these issues.
-I’m confident, however, that [an] open approach to research will help us build new tools to prevent people from using AI to manipulate videos in order to deceive others,” said Facebook VP of AI Jerome Presenti.
+I’m confident, however, that [an] open approach to research will help us build new tools to prevent people from using AI to manipulate videos in order to deceive others,” said Facebook VP of AI Jerome Pesenti.